Part 4: Wine and Circuses

 AKA - There's an awful lot of sediment in this wine

-Previously in The Vines Inquiry— Frank crept his way through his childhood home, aiming to save his Mom and Dad from a break-in.
+Previously in the Vines Inquiry— Frank crept his way through his childhood home, aiming to save his Mom and Dad from a break-in.
 Instead, he found his parents preparing dinner…for 3.

 Rosalind frowned as she found the corkscrew.
 With a few quick strokes, rioja was gliding into a crystalline glass.